Saturday, December 24, 2016

 Firsts in Indiana Art-Part Two

 The First Known Artist in Indiana--According to author Fred D. Cavinder in his compilation The Indiana Book of Records, Firsts, and Fascinating Facts (1985), "the earliest art on record in Indiana" is a wash drawing made by Governor Henry Hamilton of a rock formation along the Wabash River near what is now Logansport.
 Mr. Cavinder gives the year of composition as 1777.
 What must surely be the same work is shown in Mirages of Memory: 200 Years of Indiana Art, Volume I (1977), a catalogue of an exhibition from 1976-1977.
-That catalogue states that Hamilton composed his picture in 1778 rather than 1777.
+That catalogue states that Hamilton composed his picture in 1778 rather than in 1777.
 Here are some details:

 In October of 1778, Hamilton led an expedition of about 230 men southwest from Detroit to Fort Sackville [located in Vincennes in what is now Indiana], then in the hands of colonist sympathizers.
 The troops travelled by canoe, carrying a heavy load of provisions and arms.
 The journey was a backbreaking two-and-one-half month struggle with swampy portages, rapids, rain, snow, and accidents.
 During this time, Hamilton kept an extensive journal documenting the campaign and made a number of sketches directly from the landscape.